 Listen to the following wheezing lung sounds:

-Rhonchi sounds have a continuous, snoring, gurgling, or rattle-like quality.
-Rhonchi occur in the bronchi as air moves through tracheal-bronchial passages coated with mucous or respiratory secretions.
+Rhonchi sounds have a continuous snoring, gurgling, or rattle-like quality.
+Rhonchi occur in the bronchi as air moves through tracheal-bronchial passages coated with mucus or respiratory secretions.
 This is often heard in pneumonia, chronic bronchitis, or cystic fibrosis.
 Rhonchi usually clear after coughing.

-Previously termed rales, crackles are sounds heard in a lung field that has fluid in the small airways.
+Previously termed rales, crackles are sounds that are heard in the lung field that has fluid in small airways.
 Crackles can be heard on inspiration and expiration.
 Early inspiratory and expiratory crackles are heard in chronic bronchitis.
-Late inspiratory crackles may indicate pneumonia, CHF, or atelectasis (a complete or partial collapse of a lung or lobe of a lung).
+Late inspiratory crackles may indicate pneumonia, CHF, or atelectasis, a complete or partial collapse of a lung or lobe of a lung.

-Listen to the sound of coarse crackles in a patient with pneumonia.
+Listen to the sound of course crackles in a patient with pneumonia:

 Let’s go over a quick review.